 If you have a slow drain, your pipe is leaking sewage.
 Before you call a plumber, try using a plunger to clear the clog.
 This will help you determine the source of the leak.
 If the drain still clogs, a leak could cause the waste to build up.
 To determine if your pipe is leaking, check your drain regularly.

 A sewer line leak can leave your yard sunken and smelling like sewer water.
 The extra fluid from a leaking line compacts dirt and saturates the ground.
 The culprits of these leaks are either old pipelines or invasive tree roots.
 Unusual watery spots may also be signs of a leaking sewer line.
 Additionally, mold may grow in the water caused by a leaky pipe.
 Mold grows at 55% humidity.

 Performing a dye test can also reveal the source of the leak.
 If the leak is slow, you may not notice any symptoms for months.
 You may notice dark rings, damp spots, or discoloration on your walls.
 The color will vary, so be sure to use a colored liquid to ensure you find the source.
 Do not forget to check your home’s water pressure as well.
 If it has dropped significantly, there could be a leak in your municipal water supply.

 It’s important to know what’s causing your sewer line issues to fix them.
 A typical sewer system in a home is composed of one main sewer line and several branch lines that connect to the bathtubs, toilets, sinks, and other water sources throughout the house.
 In addition to hauling waste from your home to the main sewer system, your main sewer line also transports the waste to the water treatment plant.
-If you have a clogged sewer line, you may notice a foul odor coming from your sink, tub, or drains in the basement.
-It is likely that you have a clogged pipe if you smell sewage.
-When you have a sewer line problem, your sinks, toilets and even bathtub may drain slowly or not at all.
+If you have a clogged sewer line, you may notice a foul odor from your sink, tub, or drain in the basement.
+You likely have a clogged pipe if you smell sewage.
+When you have a sewer line problem, your sinks, toilets, and even bathtub may drain slowly or not at all.